wkolowski/Type-Theory-Wishlist/README.md

 The above snippet defines the type `NETree`, whose name is an abbreviation of "non-empty tree".
 Values of this type are trees that have a `root` and a `List` of subtrees, which are `NETree`s themselves.

 The syntax of our definition is as follows.
 We start with the `data` keyword, which indicates that we are defining an inductive type.
 Then we provide the parameters (in our case `A : Type`) and the universe to which the defined type belongs (for us, `Type`).
-Then in each line, starting with the symbol `&`, we list fields that values of the type must have, just like for records.
+Then in each line, starting with the symbol `&`, we give the fields that values of the type must have, just like for records.

 ```
 data NETree (A : Type) : Type